 project work including working in sound studios and media competence, colloquium, project implementation

 History of composition, compositional techniques of the 20th and 21st century, acoustics, theory of perception and sound-specific ear training

 Module examinations after 2., 3. and 4. semester

 (For more information see the annex of the Examination regulations relating to the respective course of studies and the module handbook respectively.)

 Requirements for the aptitude test

-The aptitude test is comprised of a two-stage selection process.
+The aptitude test consists of a two-stage selection procedure.

 The following are to be included with the application for the aptitude test: